jwoh1323/Weather-API-Project/README.md

 The data was retrieved from the OpenWeatherMap API, which is accessible at https://openweathermap.org/api.

+## ETL & Data Analytics

+Please click [this link](https://github.com/jwoh1323/Weather-API-Project/blob/b8a2d88decbf637009346c458c44fab604f9c1fb/starter_code/WeatherPy.ipynb) to see how the data was retrieved from OpenWeatherMap API and how the visualizations were created.

 ## Languages & Tools used

 Python, Pandas, Matplotlib, HTML